 - Science Marches On: A lot of what his novels considers cutting-edge or about to be realized in the scientific community would be subsequently disproven.

 - Technology Marches On: A lot of it, but computers in particular.
-A lot of time is dedicated to discussing the incredibly powerful mainframe computers of the 70's and early 80's, and their capabilities - none of which could hold a candle to the processing power and capability of your average modern mobile phone.
+A lot of time in early novels is dedicated to discussing the incredibly powerful mainframe computers of the 70's and early 80's, and their capabilities - none of which could hold a candle to the processing power and capability of your average modern mobile phone.